 If you’re thinking about gifting some cold, hard cash to the little ones in your life, then have a think about how you can help them develop a good relationship with money, because as we all know: old habits die hard.

 Giving cash is probably more useful than ever in today’s increasingly cashless society, because it gives kids a more tangible insight into how money works.

 Here are five ways to help children think about money:

 Note: We’re not saying there’s a right or wrong way when it comes to someone’s money mindset, but we’re big believers that knowledge is power.

 Setting up a very modest portfolio can be an incredible way to introduce children to the concept of trading shares.
-With the various apps around these days, the barriers to entry are not what they once were, and trading shares certainly isn’t just for trust fund babies.
+With user-friendly apps, the barriers to entry are lower.
 Make sure you speak to your accountant and/or financial adviser for guidance around the capital gains benefits.